chart21/hpmpc/measurements/configs/artifacts/hpmpc/ARTIFACT_EVALUATION.md

 #### Automation of distributed tests with a Master Node

-To run all tests from a single master node and stream all outputs in the Master node's terminal, you can fill in the `machines.json` file with the login credentials of 4 remote servers and run the following command on the master node.
+To run all tests from a single (external) master node that is not part of the computation servers and stream all outputs in the master node's terminal, you can fill in the `machines.json` file with the login credentials of 4 remote servers and run the following command on the seperate master node.
 This requires `pip install paramiko`.
 ```bash
 cd hpmpc/measurements/configs/artifacts/hpmpc
 python3 run_all_on_remote_servers.py